 Khan Academy is a widely acclaimed source of free information that helps student with homework on the Internet.

-The Association of Science and Technology Centers is a nonprofit organization of science centers and museums dedicated to furthering public engagement with science among increasingly diverse audiences.
+The Association of Science and Technology Centers (ASTC) is a nonprofit organization of science centers and museums dedicated to furthering public engagement with science among increasingly diverse audiences.
 This website provides links to many of the 600 members in 40 countries.
 Viewer can have virtual tours of the centers and museums, do activities on the Internet, and learn about educational programs available at the centers.
+During the COVID-19 pandemic, science and technology centers and museums have created fantastic digital experiences, online learning opportunities, and virtual engagements.
+You can learn more at each institution’s website, and visit ASTC’s list of programming created by some of our members.

 The National Geographic Society is one of the largest non-profit scientific and educational institutions in the world.
 Its interests include geography, archaeology and natural science, the promotion of environmental and historical conservation.
 The website has many interesting articles for reading, in addition to puzzles that can be completed online, free of charge.